-- 13. All operations are to be undertaken in accordance with the Environmental Impact Statement and Quarry Pit Plan and Operation Manual.
-Reason: To ensure operation associated with the development are undertaken as proposed. - 14.
-All construction and preparation work at the premises must only be conducted between 7:00am and 6:00pm Monday to Friday and between 8:00am and 1:00pm Saturdays and at no time on Sundays and public holidays, unless inaudible at any residential premises. - 15.
+13. All operations are to be undertaken in accordance with the Environmental Impact Statement (Hogg, 2014) and Quarry Pit Plan and Operations Manual (Malcolm McMullen, 2007).

+Reason: To ensure operations associated with the development are undertaken as proposed.

+- 14. All construction and preparation work at the premises must only be conducted between 7:00am and 6:00pm Monday to Friday and between 8:00am and 1:00pm Saturdays and at no time on Sundays and public holidays, unless inaudible at any residential premises not owned or controlled by the Proponent. - 15.
 Activities at the premises, other than construction work, may only be carried on between 7:00am and 6:00pm Monday to Friday, and between 7:00am and 2:00pm Saturdays and at no time on Sundays and public holidays.